EBOS Group: Subsidiaries

 EBOS Group owns a controlling interest in over 100 companies throughout Australia, New Zealand and Southeast Asia.
-In 2013 EBOS acquired Symbion for NZ$1.1 billion and in doing so inheriting the Faulding pharmaceutical brand.
+In 2013 EBOS acquired Symbion for NZ$1.1 billion thereby inheriting the Faulding pharmaceutical brand.
 In 2016 EBOS acquired a controlling interest in Terry White Group, Australia's largest pharmacy retailer, and in 2018 acquired all minority shares to establish a 100% holding.

 EBOS entered the medical devices distribution sector in 2019.
 EBOS greatly expanded its presence in that market in 2021 when it acquired LifeHealthcare's subsidiaries in Australia and New Zealand, as well as a controlling share in its Asian subsidiary, Transmedic, for A$1.17 billion.

 EBOS Group also holds a number of animal care subsidiaries, such as Black Hawk Premium Pet Care, which was acquired for A$57.8 million in 2014.
 Animal care made up 16% of the group's overall earnings in 2014, but has grown rapidly to make up 20% of overall earnings in 2023.